 Big Painted Cave / Symbol Bridge

-Not to be outdone by the caves, there are a couple great hiking trails here.
-I have only got a chance to check out one, but it was great and provided amazing views.
+Not to be outdone by the caves, there are a couple great hiking trails here as well.
+I have only gotten a chance to hike one, but it was fun and provided amazing views.

 Historic Points of Interest

 This area is full of history from both the settlers and the Native Americans that lived here.
-In the northern part of the park, there is not a lot of caves, but there are some historic points of interest that you should check out.
+In the northern part of the park, there are not a lot of caves, but there are some historical points of interest that you should check out.

 Captain Jacks Stronghold

-While driving through the park, you will reach one particular part that is especially amazing for viewing lava fields, Devils Homestead Flow.
+While driving through the park, you will reach one particular section that is especially amazing for viewing lava fields, Devils Homestead Flow.
 This overlook provides a view of lava rock that goes almost as far as the eye can see.
-You can see it below.
+You can see a photo below.

 The park visitor center has information about the area and maps which show you how long each cave is.
-It is worth stopping by just for this, but if you forgot a hard hat or a flashlight, they were even checking them out from the visitors center if you leave an ID (as of 2018 when I visited).
+It is worth stopping by just for this, but if you forgot a hard hat or a flashlight, they check them out from the visitor center if you leave an ID (as of 2018 when I visited).